Ron Prosor: Permanent Representative to the United Nations

 As Israel's 16th Ambassador to the UN, Prosor has held a series of notable positions, including Vice President of the General Assembly (June 8, 2012) and Chair of the United Nations Human Rights Committee.
-Prosor called for the first-ever General Assembly session on Antisemitism and oversaw the adoption of two landmark resolutions on entrepreneurship and agriculture that passed with an overwhelming majority.
+Prosor called for the first-ever General Assembly session on antisemitism and oversaw the adoption of two landmark resolutions on entrepreneurship and agriculture that passed with an overwhelming majority.

 On becoming Israel's Permanent Representative to the United Nations, Prosor continued to be an outspoken proponent for the State of Israel.
 A prolific writer and commentator, Prosor has published in leading international publications, including The New York Times, The Wall Street Journal, Newsweek and more.

 Foreign policy positions

 Prosor is known as an outspoken diplomat and delivers speeches on a wide range of topics.
 He frequently publishes articles on a variety of international publications on Israel's domestic policy and international status.
-He often attacks Hamas and seeks to raise awareness among the international community on the necessity to stop funding Hamas terrorist activities.
-In summer 2014, during the most recent conflict in Gaza, Prosor publicly accused Qatar of supporting terrorism.